jaccomoc/jactl/docs/pages/language-guide.md

 The `checkpoint()` function optionally takes two parameters which are closures.
 The first one (with parameter name `commit`) is invoked when the `checkpoint()` function is called, while the second one (with parameter name `recover`) is invoked if the script is recovered.
-This allows the script to have slightly different behaviour after a failure and subsequent recovery.
+This allows the script to have different behaviour after a failure and subsequent recovery.
 For example, if the script sends a message to a downstream system, it might need to set a "repeat" flag in the message after a recovery to indicate that it is a possible repeat of an earlier message:
 ```groovy